 For the greater Princeton University community, the CST:

-- Hosts events such as Evnin Lectures, Living at the Intersection Symposium, live radio events, book clubs that allow participants to delve into critical STEM questions and issues;
+- Hosts events such as Evnin Lectures, Living at the Intersection Symposium, Origami Engineering, and other opportunities that allow participants to delve into critical STEM questions and issues;

 - Leads innovative STEM workshops at the Princeton Public Library

 For the greater STEM/STEM education community, the CST: